Best Cloud Hosting Providers for Startups 2026: 8 Options Ranked by ROI

 - Fewer one-click apps than DigitalOcean

-- Managed option adds significant cost
+- Managed hosting option costs extra

 8. A2 Hosting — Best for Speed-Focused Small Startups on a Budget